 I bought this along with my RCA 29K console.
 Maybe it's just me, but I think this Philco looks "later" than the RCA in styling.
 They're both Art Deco, but this is more-so: it's slimmer, sleaker and much more understated.
 But then, Philco styling was usually very conservative.

-This one is in storage until I can get to it, so in the meantime all I can talk about is research.
 This is a great example of marketing.
 It's easy to assume that a big cabinet houses a big radio, but that's usually not the case.
 Most cabinet radios are huge, empty spaces with a radio chassis that fits into the manufacturer's larger table-top models.
 That's the case here: a lot of people on the internet pooh-pooh this set because it's basically the table-top version in a larger cabinet.
 The only thing that's scaled up is the speaker.

 But it is furniture and it's pretty.
 That's a beatiful veneer they picked out, and when it's cleaned and polished it looks great.
 A table-top would look good too, but consoles have gravitas.

 PhilcoRadio.com lists this as the Model 35XX.
 Original list price was $82.95, which makes it one of their more expensive units.

 6A8 - Converter

 41 - Audio out

 Current status: needs electro-mechanical evaluation, some cabinet refinishing.